-Our view on this is a clear NO. It is not required at all.
+Our view on this is a clear NO.

 We don't see any merit in all channels being offered to all the subscribers, as we do not wish to confuse them with a surfeit of channels, many of which have almost the same content as the other with no clear differentiation.